mgmccarthy/MongoOutbox/README.md

 ![MongoDatabases](MongoDatabases.png)

 - MongoOutbox: this database holds a combination of outbox data (outboxrecord) for othe endpoint and business data, aka, where Orders are written.
-Co-locating your outbox and business data in the same database is a NServiceBus best practice when using Outbx.
+Co-locating your outbox and business data in the same database is a NServiceBus best practice when using Outbox.
 - MongoOutboxEndpoint2: this is MongoOutbox.Endpoint2's outbox storage.
 There is nothing else being stored here because this endpoint does not write any business data to a database.

 By convention, NServiceBus will create a mongo database per endpoint named after the endpoint name.
 The name, as well as connection string and port are overridable in endpoint config.